End-to-End Service and Diagnostic Operations Architecture for IoT and Wearable Device Ecosystem

 |

-Architectural Approach: Operational chaos was disciplined through established strict data and process governance rules.
+Architectural Approach: The pre-existing operational chaos was rigorously disciplined and industrialized through the abrupt establishment of strict data and process governance rules.

 Greenfield Operations Center Setup

-Physical technical operations center infrastructure was established at the company’s own facility:
+A physical technical operations center infrastructure was meticulously established natively within the company’s own primary facility:

-- Antistatic table cloth, camera, tool bag, barcode reader, and consumables
+- Antistatic workstation cloths, inspection cameras, tool bags, barcode scanners, and sustained consumables

-Subjective fault descriptions were removed.
-Standardized error codes were created with 3 main items and 24 categories:
+Subjective free-text fault descriptions were strictly prohibited.
+Highly standardized hierarchical error codes were systematically architected containing 3 main vectors and 24 root categories:

 By Fault Source (X)